Quick Start

 Authorization: Basic {base64_string}

-To make it perfectly clear, we'll go through 2 examples, one for creating a customer, and the other for creating a subscription.
-These are typically the first 2 use cases of our api after obtaining an access token.
+To make it perfectly clear, we'll go through an example for creating a customer, which is typically the first use case of our API after obtaining an access token.

 **Example 1: Post a customer**